 If a particular residence hall requires closure due to structural damage and cannot be occupied, students in other halls will be expected to temporarily accommodate additional roommates as needed.

 A Student Affairs Coordination Point will be established and announced during a major emergency.
 Information obtained from outside the University will be posted at the Coordination Point.
 This will include messages and information regarding travel restrictions.
 As soon as possible after the emergency, a bank of telephones will be established at the Coordination Point.
 These telephones will be used to allow students to contact their families.

 Injured persons able to move should go, or be taken, to the Student Affairs Coordination Point.
 A First Aid Station will be set up at that location and assistance will be available from the University Health Center nurses, athletic trainers, and other trained personnel.
 Students who have questions about the disaster plan should contact their Resident Director for additional information.

-On the following pages, you will find brief descriptions of various campus policies and procedures.
+Click here for descriptions of various campus emergency policies and procedures.
 Please familiarize yourself with them.
 If you have any further questions regarding the topics noted, please feel free to contact the Department of Public Safety (on-campus ext.
 8888 or off-campus (909) 748-8888), a Residence Life staff member or the Student Affairs Office (ext.
 8053) for further explanation.

 The University maintains inventory of emergency medical, food, water, and other necessary supplies stored in various secured locations on campus.